public abstract class

 Override this method to start your actual background processing.

-from ListenableWorkergetApplicationContext, getBackgroundExecutor, getId, getInputData, getNetwork, getRunAttemptCount, getTags, getTaskExecutor, getTriggeredContentAuthorities, getTriggeredContentUris, getWorkerFactory, isStopped, isUsed, onStopped, setForegroundAsync, setProgressAsync, setUsed, stop
+from ListenableWorkergetApplicationContext, getBackgroundExecutor, getId, getInputData, getNetwork, getRunAttemptCount, getStopReason, getTags, getTaskExecutor, getTriggeredContentAuthorities, getTriggeredContentUris, getWorkerFactory, isStopped, isUsed, onStopped, setForegroundAsync, setProgressAsync, setUsed, stop

 from java.lang.Objectclone, equals, finalize, getClass, hashCode, notify, notifyAll, toString, wait, wait, wait